netlify/labs/features/graph/documentation/get-started.md

 ```

 To start a new Graph session:

 1. In your terminal, navigate to your site's local directory.
 2. Run `netlify dev --graph` to start a local development server.

-To learn more about the `graph` CLI commands, refer to our [Netlify CLI documentation](https://cli.netlify.com/commands/graph/).
+To learn more about the `graph` CLI commands, refer to the [Netlify CLI documentation](https://cli.netlify.com/commands/graph/).

 ## Create a GraphQL query with Graph Explorer

 The Graph Explorer is a visual editor that helps you write GraphQL queries, mutations, subscriptions, and fragments.

 To create a new query:

 1. Make sure you have an [open session](#start-a-local-cli-session-with-netlify-dev).
 2. In the Netlify UI, select your site, then navigate to the **Graph** tab.
 3. Under **Open sessions**, select your current session.